ReiniervanLimpt/browser-technologies-1920/README.md

 5: :white_check_mark: disabling broadband internet: The page loads within 6 seconds, even with slow 3g throttling.

-6: :white_check_mark: Disabling javascript: only CSS up untill this point.
+6: :white_check_mark: Disabling javascript: SVG's wont change shape if javascript is disabled in any other browser than chromium browsers, you can read all about this in the "Issues with other browsers" section above

 7: :exclamation: :question: disabling coockies/local storage: my page does not use local storage, sadly i cannot write a feature detect to deal with this issue.